• Skip to primary navigation

 Starting Windows Backup Pop-up in Windows 10

-8. On the next screen, make sure that you are happy with the Backup Settings and click on Save settings and run backup button to make the first backup of your computer.
+8. On the next screen, make sure that you are happy with the Backup Settings and click on Save settings and run backup button to make the first Backup of files to an external storage device.

 Save Backup Settings and Run Backup Using Backup and Recovery Tool in Windows 10